Pontiac Safari

 The Pontiac Safari is a line of station wagons that was produced by Pontiac from 1955 to 1989.
-Introduced as the Pontiac counterpart of the two-door Chevrolet Nomad for 1955, the nameplate was adopted across the entire full-size Pontiac station wagon range for 1957.
+Initially introduced as the Pontiac counterpart of the two-door Chevrolet Nomad, the division adopted the nameplate across its full-size wagon range in 1957.
+Through its production, the Safari was positioned between Chevrolet full-size station wagons and below its Buick and Oldsmobile counterparts.
+During the mid-1960s, the Safari added simulated woodgrain trim to the exterior, becoming a feature associated with the model line.